ahmedsamehahmed55/ASME-electrical-team/README.md

 motors and decisions for the gear box
 Presenting Circuit diagrams
 some cad stuf
-Certainly!
-Below is your **README.md**-formatted version of the **Project Overview**.
-It's structured clearly for GitHub, using proper Markdown formatting and emojis to add visual appeal while keeping it professional:

----

 # 🚀 NASA Lunabotics 2024 – Electrical Subsystem